 Credits used to fulfill the College Writing requirement may also be used to fulfill the Breadth of Knowledge requirement.

-However, credits used to fulfill the Additional-Language Requirement cannot be used to fulfill the Breadth of Knowledge requirement.
+However, 101-204 language courses used to fulfill the Additional-Language Requirement cannot be used to fulfill the Breadth of Knowledge requirement.

 Students who transfer 60 or more credits to UNCG are exempt from the CiC Breadth of Knowledge Requirement.

 Students are encouraged to take a placement test to determine what level they should start with the additional language.
 For both BA and BS students, the demonstration of proficiency of an additional language above the 204-level (either via placement test or successful completion of a 300-level language class) will satisfy this requirement.

 |ADS 356||The Making of the African Diaspora|

 |CCI 354||Roman Republic 754 BC – 44 BC|